CipherWang/Nervos-Docs/en-US/make-another-doc.md

 # How to Make Another Nervos Dcoument Website in Your Project Repo

 ## Docsify & Github Page
 Nervos Documentents are using an easy generated document site framework [Docsify](https://docsify.js.org/#/).
-It's an awesome project and we really appreciate the the contributor of this project.
+It's an awesome project and we really appreciate the the contributors of this project.

 Document files are written in Markdown language.
-Generally speaking, they should be placed inside of a `zh-CN` folder for the purpose of localization.

 We use github page for hosting our document sites.
 On the one hand it enables the realtime updating, version control and online editing; on the other hand, their server are much more relible than ours.
 After all, they are actually Microsoft now.

-## How to Orgnize the Document Files
+## How to Orgnize the Files

 ### Necessary Files for Docsify
 `index.html` is the only necessary file for starting a Docsify site.
 All the needed JavaScript configuration files are dynamicly involved from this repo.